 Trust me, the best thing to do if you have any questions about or abnormal results on your blood test is to discuss it with your doctor and heed their advice regarding further testing or changes you can make to bring your results within normal levels.

-I can’t stress enough how important it is to test your blood on a periodic basis.
+I can’t stress enough how important it is to test your blood on a periodic basis if you are new to any strict dietary regimen.
 The ONLY way to ensure that your diet and lifestyle is optimal for you is not by following a strict diet to the letter, or adhering to health regimens prescribed by gurus, but to test your blood and look at the results based on your diet choices.